Floorp-Projects/Floorp/docs/contributing/pocket-guide-shipping-firefox.rst

 Every `4 weeks <https://wiki.mozilla.org/RapidRelease/Calendar>`__, we
 :ref:`merge <merge>` the code from mozilla-central to our mozilla-beta branch.
-New code or Features can be added to mozilla-beta outside of this 4 week cadence but will be required to land in mozilla-central and then be :ref:`uplift <uplift>`\ed into mozilla-beta.
+New code or features can be added to mozilla-beta outside of this 4 week cadence but will be required to land in mozilla-central and then be :ref:`uplifted <uplift>` into mozilla-beta.

 **Firefox Beta** is for developers and early adopters who want to see